Light on fuel, cheap to park at the Old Town gates, and comfortable on the motorway push to Podgorica or Žabljak.

 At a glance

-Who is the Renault Clio for?
+Who is this car for?

-A pair settling in Kotor for ten to fourteen days, with regular day-trips out to Cetinje, Risan and the Lake Skadar shore — simple to park, forgiving on petrol.
+A pair settling in Kotor for ten to fourteen days, with regular day-trips out to Cetinje, Risan and the Lake Skadar shore, simple to park, forgiving on petrol.

 - Couples on a two-week stay